 Great SEO copywriters are consistent.
 They maintain a high standard in their writing style, quality, expression… everything.
 A copywriting checklist ensures you produce compelling and highly optimized content every time, without fail.

 This is the 14-point checklist I use when writing SEO content.

 - Optimize your headline for Long-tail keywords

-- Optimize Your title tags with modifiers
+- Optimize your title tags with modifiers

-- Match content to search intent
+- Ensure your content matches search intent

 - Where possible include your target keyword in the introduction

 - Maximum paragraph length of three lines